 Race and geography.
 Bile duct cancer is much more common in East Asia and the Middle East.
 This is mostly because of a parasitic infection of the bile ducts with tiny worms called liver flukes.
 This infection is common in those areas.
 This parasite increases the risk for bile duct cancer.

 Certain bile duct or liver diseases.
-People who have long-lasting (chronic) inflammation of the bile ducts have an increased risk of developing bile duct cancer.
+People who have long-lasting (chronic) inflammation of the bile ducts have an increased risk for bile duct cancer.
 This condition may be from a disease called sclerosing cholangitis.
 Another condition that can raise your risk for bile duct cancer is having congenital cysts in bile ducts either inside or outside your liver.
 Ulcerative colitis, stones in the bile ducts, cirrhosis of the liver, or an abnormal junction between the distal common bile duct and the main pancreatic duct may also increase your risk.